dhirajrathod1409/my_python_exercise/README.md

 # my_python_exercise
- These are the practice questions on python i had solved while i was persuing my data science cource.
+These are the practice questions I solved during my data science cource for improving python programming.